 - The “Can be used to pack all products” option.
 ShipperHQ can potentially pack any item into this box if this option is enabled.
-If that is not the case, leave this unchecked so it can be used in a Dimensional Rule.
+If that is not the case, leave this unchecked so it can be used in a Packing Rule.

 - Note: When “Can be used to pack all products” is selected, the box will NOT be displayed in the Magento possible shipping boxes attribute as the box will be treated as being assigned to all products.
 Deselecting the option will display that box in the possible shipping boxes attribute as normal.

 - This is where you choose to set a custom box size, where you can define your own dimensions, OR (if you are using USPS Flat Rate Boxes) choose from a pre-set USPS Flat Rate Boxes.